marcoHomeStudio/Esp8266_StripLed/README.md

 True= device initialization, the device is set in AP mode.

 False= Device normal mode, the device start in wifi station mode and the device parameters are read and apply from the config.json file.

-output0Friendlyname: from 0 to 3. friendly name diplay on the http interface

 # Schematic and PCB available on easyeda